dnnsharp/mailchimp-guide/en/subscribe.md

 ![](expr.jpg)

-in **Sharp Scheduler and InfoBox**, the email must be determined by ways of inject data or SQL query, for example.
+in **Sharp Scheduler and InfoBox**, the email must be determined by ways of injecting data or SQL query, for example.

 ![](inject.jpg)